romoloman/OCSInventory-Agent-Rework/README.md

 - The is installed in `/Applications/OCS-NG`

-For example, if you want to run the agent and set log level to verbose, you have to run this command:

-- If you set service will be in `/Library/LaunchDaemons/org.ocsinventory.agent.plist`
+- If you set up the service, it will be in `/Library/LaunchDaemons/org.ocsinventory.agent.plist`